 |Partners hospitals recycle the "blue wrap" material used in operating rooms, as seen above.|

-Through the creation of a master energy plan for all of the hospitals and facilities within the system, we have committed to reducing our overall energy consumption by 25% by 2013.
+Through the creation of a master energy plan for all of the hospitals and facilities within the system, we have committed to reducing our overall energy consumption by 25%.

 We are also a founding member of the Healthier Hospitals Initiative, a coalition of major health systems across the U.S. that have come together to improve sustainability and safety in health care.
-Locally, Dr. Gary Gottlieb, Partners' President and CEO, is the co-chair of the health care sector of Boston's Green Ribbon Commission, a group that brings together industry leaders to implement Boston's Climate Action Plan.
+Locally, Dr. David Torchiana, Partners' President and CEO, is a member of the health care sector of Boston's Green Ribbon Commission, a group that brings together industry leaders to implement Boston's Climate Action Plan.

 The sustainable initiatives taking place at Partners seek to improve health care delivery across three main areas: